Welcome to this guide on travel to Cabo de la Vela, Colombia.

-This one is a little more out of the way than the other sites and is much easier to access by hopping on one of the motorcycle tours that leave from the town.
+This one is a little out the way than other sites but is easier to access by hopping on one of the motorcycle tours that leave from the town.

-The lighthouse of the town is located a little further north, and is one of the best places to grab a couple of beers and watch some of the best sunsets in the country!
+The lighthouse of the town is located a little further north, and is one of the best places to put on your travel sunglasses, grab a couple of beers, and watch some of the best sunsets in the country!

-As well as jumping on the motorcycle tour that will take you there, you can also ask for a direct return trip to just the area which will only cost $3.
+As well as jumping on the motorcycle tour that’ll take you there, you can ask for a direct return trip to just the area which will only cost $3.